micartey/karl-the-voice-assistant/README.md

 make install
 ```

 While executing the setup script, a new `.env` file will be created.
-Make sure to edit the file, as it will store your `OPENAI_API_TOKEN` which you need to provide.
+Make sure to edit the file, as it will store your api tokens which you need to provide.

 Afterward, you can simply start the voice assistant by executing the following command:

 ```shell
 make start
 ```

+You can use a tool like [screen](https://linuxize.com/post/how-to-use-linux-screen/) if you want to run the application in the background.

 ### Adjust noise level